fabien-marty/jinja-tree/docs/details-about-plugins.md

 - `jinja_tree.infra.adapters.context.DotEnvContextAdapter` (for the `context` extension point)
 - `jinja_tree.infra.adapters.action.ExtensionsActionAdapter`(for the `action` extension point)

-Of course, you can provide your own plugins to override the default behavior by passing your class full path to the `--context-plugin` or `--action-plugin` CLI options (or corresponding configuration file keys).
+Of course, you can override this default behavior with your own plugins by passing your class full path to the `--context-plugin` or `--action-plugin` CLI options (or corresponding configuration file keys).

 ## Context plugins